A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 - Daily continental breakfasts, lunches and dinners as detailed in the itinerary,

-- 2 hands-on cooking classes celebrating the French & Loire Valley cuisine,
+- 2 hands-on cooking classes celebrating the French and the Loire Valley cuisine,

 - Recipes in English,

-- Cultural guided tours to the chateaux, and historic towns (Orleans, Chinon) as detailed in the itinerary,
+- Cultural guided tours to the chateaux, and historic towns as detailed in the itinerary,

 - Entrance tickets to the chateaux and sites.

-Not included : airfare to/from your country, drinks in restaurants, personal insurance, and personal expenses.
+Not included : airfare to/from your country, personal insurance, personal expenses, and all which is not included in "price includes".